-Recommended level of study MSc
+Recommended study level MSc

 Semester Spring

-Number of classes (lecture/practice/lab) 2/ 0 /1 hours/week
+Number of classes (lecture/practice/lab) 2/0/1 hours/week

-Course credit 4 credits
+ECTS credit value 4 credits

 Final evaluation Exam

 Responsible lecturer Dr. Kolumbán Géza

 Complex up-to-date ICT and test systems are implemented in SW.
 The complex systems including many remote-controlled devices and equipment are embedded into a computing environment.
 This subject will teach the theory and practice of SW-based implementation, the system-level analysis and design of very large ICT and test systems, and the methods used in remote control.